Edmund Creffield

-Early life
+Life

-Franz Edmund Creffield was originally from Germany; it is unclear how he came to Oregon.
-He first appeared in Portland in 1903, and he quickly became involved in the Salvation Army.
+Franz Edmund Creffield was originally from Germany; it is unclear how he came to Oregon or even what year he was born, with both 1867 and 1873 being mentioned in sources.
+There are some indications that Creffield and his family had emigrated to the United States sometime around 1884.

+Contemporary sources speculated about Creffield being a deserter from the German army and places his arrival around 1900.
+Some contemporary sources stated that Creffield had been training to become a Catholic priest back in his native country, but there is no solid evidence for this claim.

+What is know for certain is that Creffield first appeared in Portland in 1903, and he quickly became involved in the Salvation Army.
 Later that year he was sent on mission to the town of Corvallis.
 Soon after, he broke with the Salvation Army and formed his own group, which he called the Bride of Christ Church.
-Townspeople regarded the church as a cult and called them "Holy Rollers" because they rolled on the floor for hours during their services.
+Townspeople regarded the church as a cult and called them "Holy Rollers" because they rolled on the floor for hours during their services while praying.
+This form of fervent worship expressed physically can seen to be an extreme form related to the Holiness movement concept of being slain in the spirit.